Adam Ginning

-Adam Ginning (born 13 January 2000) is a Swedish professional ice hockey defenceman who currently plays with the Philadelphia Flyers of the National Hockey League (NHL).
-He was selected by the Flyers in the second round, 50th overall, of the 2018 NHL Entry Draft.
+Adam Ginning (born 13 January 2000) is a Swedish professional ice hockey defenceman who currently plays with the Vegas Golden Knights of the National Hockey League (NHL).
+He was selected by the Philadelphia Flyers in the second round, 50th overall, of the 2018 NHL entry draft.

 Playing career

 Ginning played as a youth within Linköping HC junior program.

 Ginning played his first four professional seasons with Linköping HC before his contract expired and was not extended following the 2019–20 season.
 On 6 May 2020, Ginning as a free agent agreed to an initial one-year contract with fellow SHL club, Färjestad BK.

 Having claimed the Swedish Championship with Färjestad BK in the 2021–22 season, Ginning was signed to a two-year, entry-level contract with the Philadelphia Flyers on 18 May 2022.

+As a free agent from the Flyers after four seasons within the organization, Ginning was signed to a two-year, $1.75 million contract with the Vegas Golden Knights on 1 July 2026.